djtimotee/Base-Test/README.md

-git new friends (via shared interests) git new hobbies (rockclimbing) git really good a something new (climbing?) git ready for the future god help us
+git new friends (via shared interests) git new hobbies (rockclimbing) git really good a something new (climbing?) git ready for the future (real preparedness) god help us